TheXu/USI_social_impact/README.md

 HISTORICAL DOB PERMITS: https://data.cityofnewyork.us/Housing-Development/Historical-DOB-Permit-Issuance/bty7-2jhb

-NYC ZIPCODE SHAPEFILES: public, but saved in repo in /raw_data
+NYC ZIPCODE SHAPEFILES: public, but saved in repo in /raw_data on CUSP server

-PAD (used to assign zip codes to BIN): retreived from NYC.gov/CityPLanning but saved in /raw_data
+PAD (used to assign zip codes to BIN): retreived from NYC.gov/CityPLanning but saved in /raw_data on CUSP server

 ACS: